 Gig history The Klezmer Rebs have been shaking ‘tuchases’ (Yiddish for ‘bums’) in Wellington and places north and south since 2002.
 Over the years crowds danced to klezmer music in Palmerston North, Greytown, Whanganui, New Plymouth, Nelson, Golden Bay, Christchurch, Dunedin and across the Wellington city and region.

-Recently the Rebs performed at the Acoustic Routes (Wellington Folk Club) Whanganui Festival of Cultures and Whanganui Jazz Club, the Dunedin Settlers Museum, twice at the Lower Hutt Dowse Art Gallery (Late Lounge), at Café Meow and at Old St Paul’s in Wellington.
+Recently the Rebs performed at the 2019 Luminate Festival in Takaka and at the 2018 Auckland Folk Festival.
+Other appearances include Whanganui Festival of Cultures and Whanganui Jazz Club, the Dunedin Settlers Museum, twice at the Lower Hutt Dowse Art Gallery (Late Lounge), at Café Meow and at Old St Paul’s in Wellington.
 The Klezmer Rebs paired up in Wellington on tours by the Jews Brothers (Auckland), London Klezmer Quartet, Klezmeritis and Gypsy Nights (Melbourne).
-The Rebs will be performing at the 2018 Auckland Folk Festival.

 In February 2010 the Rebs where honoured to perform for dignitaries at the opening of the Anne Frank Exhibition at Te Papa.
 Other appearances included the 2008 Parihaka Festival, the New Plymouth Festival of Lights in 2008 & 2010, the Festival of the Elements in Porirua (2005, 2006 & 2009), the Wellington Folk Festival (October 2005 & 2007), at the Te Papa for the World Music Festival (2006) and the 2006 & 2008 Wellington Fringe Festival.
 In 2009 The Rebs wowed a huge crowd at the Wellington City Council’s Magic Gardens (Botanic Gardens Soundshell), and played at the Organic River Festival in Levin, Waitangi Park on Waitangi day.
 Repeat offenders, the Klezmer Rebs played at the Newtown Festival in 2007, 2008, 2012, 2014, 2015 and 2017 plus they headlined on the main stage in 2011.
 The Rebs have twice performed on Radio NZ National Programme’s Friday Live with Jim Mora.
 In 2016 the Rebs played gigs with the Jews Brothers (Auckland) and the London Klezmer Quartet.